genepi-freiburg/metaGWASmanager/README.md

 "/storage/consortium_name/uploads/assoc/study_name"
 ```

-Similar to the *uploads/pheno* directory, it is recommended to create a *00_ARCHIVE* sub-directory.
+Similar to the *uploads/pheno* directory, we recommend to create a *00_ARCHIVE* sub-directory.

 It is advised to maintain consistency in the naming of studies within both the *uploads/pheno* and *uploads/assoc* folders to prevent potential problems when cross-referencing files between the two folders.